Reading time: 5 minutes.

 There was a time when journey planning meant sitting down with a load of timetables or going making enquiries at a bus or train station but the web has changed all of that.
-Even so, paper and electronic timetable perusal have not been dispatched to history just yet and telephone based enquiry services look set to continue with information delivery by text messaging become part of the scene.
-Sticking with the web though, here are some places to visit while trying fathom the logistics of getting somewhere without resorting to private means.
+Even so, paper and electronic timetable perusal have not been dispatched to history just yet and telephone-based enquiry services look set to continue with information delivery by text messaging becoming part of the scene.
+Sticking with the web though, here are some places to visit while trying to fathom the logistics of getting somewhere without resorting to private means.

-Quite amazingly, anyone with web development expertise can access Network Rail’s datafeeds to craft their own rail journey planner and these do something that is a little different from anything else on offer.
+Quite amazingly, anyone with web development expertise can access Network Rail’s data feeds to craft their rail journey planner and these do something a little differently from anything else on offer.
 The first two will list all the train times from a given station on a given day while the last one provides easier access to fare information than you get elsewhere.
 Admittedly, they may be for the more experienced traveller but anyone can learn and these do help.

 Formerly two separate companies but now two parts of the same empire, but former differences were a big help when booking journeys (the old QJump algorithm was the better, methinks, even if non-available ticket choices got shown to catch out the unwary).

 Nowadays, I use neither service because trains companies sell tickets in the same way and collecting at the nearest station feels more instantaneous.
 Also, Trainline got some stick from Webuser magazine for its booking fees and they once ran an advertising campaign that insulted anyone with a preference for buying train tickets at a station immediately before travel, hardly a way to win over customers.